Massage and special treatment

 The Special Treatments A-Z (pdf 836KB) is a comprehensive list which details whether treatments need a licence or not.
 It also gives information on therapist training requirements.

 Massage and special treatment (MST) Licences are subject to standard conditions which must be followed at all times unless otherwise agreed in writing with us.
 You should study these carefully to make sure that your business can comply.
 Following a consultation with all licence holders last year a number of changes have been made to update the Standard Conditions.
-A useful checklist of documents that you are expected to keep is included in the pdf files below:
+A useful checklist of documents that you are expected to keep can be found in Appendix A of the Standard Conditions documents below.

 - Standard conditions 2012 (pdf 140KB) for licences issued before 1 March 2020